Academic Classrooms (CWRU faculty and students only)

 Music Education Resource Center

-The Music Education Resource Center (MERR) is a space for music education students to prepare educational materials and research projects, and contains a variety of audiovisual media, including a library of education-oriented music software.
+The Music Education Resource Center (MERR) is a space for music education students to prepare educational materials and research projects and contains a variety of audiovisual media, including a library of education-oriented music software.
 Students may borrow items from a large collection of music textbooks, educational recordings, testing materials, vocal and instrumental books, curriculum guides, and classroom instruments.
-Use of this center is encouraged, and sometimes required, for many of the projects and assignments in courses throughout the music education curriculum.
+The use of this center is encouraged and sometimes required, for many of the projects and assignments in courses throughout the music education curriculum.

 Maltz Performing Arts Center (Map)

 The Milton and Tamar Maltz Performing Arts Center at The Temple–Tifereth Israel opened in 2015 after extensive restoration and renovation of the structure, which first served as a synagogue in 1924.
 Today, the center is an active venue for performances and events, including lectures and music concerts, including the Silver Hall Concert Series (during which our department ensembles perform).
 Phase One includes Silver Hall, a 1,000-seat concert hall for large ensemble performances, and Koch Hall, a 90-seat recital hall for smaller performances.
 Learn more about Phase Two of the project.